Simon Fay Guitars

 Urethane is a two component finish like polyester but it is a much softer and more flexible coating.
 It is just hard enough that it doesn’t get scratches from general handling the way that nitro, shellac, and varnish do.
 Urethane doesn’t cold check and it has excellent solvent resistance - only very strong chemicals can affect it.
 The tactile feel is superb and equally as nice as varnish and shellac.
 Longevity is also excellent and the finish doesn’t degrade or yellow over time.
 Repairability is similar to varnish and polyester.
 Aesthetically, urethane is my favorite finish due to its remarkable clarity that magnifies grain and causes woods to burst with color and shimmer under light.
 And most importantly, an ultra-thin urethane finish (3 mils or less) is similar to shellac in what it does for tone - or to be more specific, what it doesn't do to the tone.
 My guitars pre-finish and post-finish sound almost identical with a 3 mil urethane finish.

-Despite the challenges of applying an ultra-thin urethane finish, I've found the results to be worth the effort.
-In the context of a responsive steel string guitar, I believe urethane stands above the competition.
+Despite the challenges of applying an ultra-thin urethane finish, I've found the results to absolutely be worth the effort.
+In the context of a responsive steel string guitar, I believe urethane stands high above the competition.
 Urethane offers great protection and durability and has none of the common ownership frustrations of nitrocellulose lacquer guitars.
 The finish doesn't limit the tonal potential of my guitars and it is a beautiful and easy to care for coating.

 I’d also like to take the time to discuss two popular myths regarding nitrocellulose lacquer.